T

 Hotel Hanza

-A well-regarded mid-range hotel located conveniently near the Old Town, offering comfortable rooms and good amenities for couples.
+A well-regarded mid-range hotel located conveniently near the Old Town, offering comfortable rooms and good service for couples.

 • Book in advance, especially during peak season.

-Take the train (SKM) or a taxi from the airport to your accommodation.
+Take a taxi or ride-share from the airport (approx. 30-45 minutes).

 3. Evening